SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

     2. **Lack of Interest in Schools** – Most schools do not actively organize intramurals for all students.
     3. **Inclusion of Differently Abled Students** – Intramural programs should be accessible to all, ensuring equal participation in a democratic society.
     4. **Need for Structured Programs** – Effective planning and execution of intramurals are necessary for holistic student development.

+## Significance of Intramurals
+The following points express the significance of intramurals:

+1. Intramurals are significant for physical, mental, emotional and social development of students.
+2. These programmes also lay stress on moral and ethical values of students.
+3. Intramurals are necessary for the development of health of students.
+4. These programmes are also important to tone down fighting instinct of children.
+5. These programmes refresh the children and make them agile.
+6. Intramurals provide maximum recreation to the students.
+7. The provide ample opportunities to the students to participate in games and sports.
+8. They are also essential for developing leadership qualities among the students.

+## Objective of Intramurals
+1. **Provide opportunity to every student to participate in games and sports**: it isn't possible to train every student for zonal-level and district-level games.
+So, in intramurals, every student has the opportunity to participate in the game of his/her choice.
+2. **Develop leadership qualities among students**: even though student do not become leader as soon as they participate in intramurals, it helps in devloping those qualities who have inate qualities of leadership.
+3. **To develop cooperation**: sports makes it necessary for the students to cooperate and over time, it helps to develop the same among them.
+4. **To provide recreation**: it is the vital objective of intramurals.
+It helps the students to participate in the activity of their interest.
+5. **To develop feeling of sportsmanship**: it is an important purpose of intramurals.
+Sportsmanship refers to show respect and courtesy to opponents and officials and also be humble in victory and gracious in defeat.
+6. **Provide an opportunity to get an experience of organizing competitions**: it give the students opportunity in organizing competitions.
+A number of committees are formed for smooth organization in which students are involved directly and indirectly.
+Taking up these responsibilities help students to get an experiencee in organizing games and sports.
+7. **Identify talented sportspersons**: intramurals help to identify talented sportspersons due to participation of all students in such competitions.
+8. **Provide an opportunity to develop personality**: intramurals help students to develop physical, mental, social, and emotional aspects of their personality.

+## Activities for Intramural Competition
+The activities included in intramural should be selected carefully depending on interests of students and availability of facilities in the institution and along that, it must provide recreational activities to the students.
+These activities should aid in achieving the goals of education and contribute to general development of the student.

+Therefore, selection should be made in the following aspects,

+1. **Major games**: volleyball, hockey, cricket, basketball, kabaddi, swimming, athletics, cycling, wrestling, lawn tennis, football, softball, badminton, etc.
+2. **Minor games**: shuttle runs, kho-kho, circle games, tag game, roller skating, potato race, sack race, three-legged race, etc.
+3. **Rhythmics**: lazium, dumb bell, marching, folk dance, group dance, solo dance, mass PT, rhythmic gymnastics, etc.
+4. **Creative activities**: painting, drawing, sculpturing, making models, etc.
+5. **Combative activities**: boxing, judo, taekwondo, karate, etc.